Anita Alvarez: Laquan McDonald controversy

 In the wake of the release of video of the murder of Laquan McDonald, protestors and Chicago politicians called on Alvarez to resign for having waited 13 months to prosecute police officer Jason Van Dyke.

 The video shows officer Jason Van Dyke shooting a black teenager 16 times as the teenager walks away.
 Based on the video, it is believed that at least three of the shots struck McDonald's body as he lay motionless on the ground, conflicting with police reports of the incident.
 Alvarez refused to resign, but on March 15, 2016, lost her re-election bid in the Democratic primary.

 Minors in solitary confinement controversy

 Another controversial case was a Wicker Park shooting of a homeless man, Sammy Tate, involving two falsely accused black minors.
 Alvarez approved the keeping of a 15-year-old minor (Deandre Washington) in solitary confinement in Cook County Jail for 4 years pending trial.
 The trial lasted 45 minutes in 2003 where both defendants were acquitted.
 Alvarez also refused to resign when asked, yet settled suit against the city in 2012 for malicious prosecution by local Cochran offices for $1 million.
-Additionally, Alvarez had no response when asked why she kept a minor in solitary for so long.
 At a 2018 Chicago City Club event, Alvarez's then-press agent still defended the ex-Cook County State's Attorney for not knowing how many minors were kept in solitary confinement during her term in office.